Duchenne Muscular Dystrophy

 What Else Should I Know?

-- Girls carrying a deletion or variation in the Duchenne MD gene should have regular visits with a pediatric cardiologist (a doctor who specializes in heart problems).
+- Female carriers of a mutated Duchenne MD gene should have regular visits with a pediatric cardiologist (a doctor who specializes in heart problems).

 - Children with Duchenne MD may have a harmful response to anesthesia.
 If your child must have surgery, make sure the anesthesiologist knows about the DMD.

-- Genetic counseling should be a consideration for any adult with a known deletion or variation in the Duchenne MD gene before having children.
+- Adults with a known mutation in the Duchenne MD gene should consider genetic counseling before they have children.

 For more information about Duchenne muscular dystrophy, visit: